openSUSE/news-o-o/_posts/2011-07-05-people-of-opensuse-manu-gupta.markdown

 #### What do you think the future holds for the openSUSE project?
 And your future at the project?

 openSUSE has got a wonderful future.
-I don™t know about my future at the project but definitely like to keep it the way as it is now.
+I donâ€™t know about my future at the project but definitely like to keep it the way as it is now.

 #### A person asks you why he/she should choose openSUSE instead of other distribution/OS.
 What would be your arguments to convince him/her to pick up openSUSE?